Access Model

 Polaris has three access levels:

-• Authenticated (User) — Can create and manage systems, technologies, version constraints, and submit SBOMs.
-Can view audit logs and their own profile.
+Can create and manage systems, technologies, version constraints, and submit SBOMs.
+Can view audit logs, manage their own API tokens, and view their own profile.

 Access by Element

-The table below shows which operations are available at each access level.
-A dash (—) means the operation does not apply to that element.
+Operations available at each access level.
+A dash (—) means the operation does not apply.

 ElementViewCreateEditDeleteNotes